Home Bankruptcy Law Chapter 7 vs. Chapter 13 Bankruptcy

 What Is Chapter 13 Bankruptcy and Who Is Eligible?

-Chapter 13 is also known as a wage earner’s plan.
-It allows individuals with regular income to create a plan for full or partial repayment to creditors in installments over a three-to-five-year period.
+Chapter 13 is also known as the wage earner’s plan.
+It allows individuals with regular income to create a plan for full or partial repayment to creditors in installments over a three- to five-year period.
 Once the plan is complete, the remaining debt is discharged.

 Individuals with too much income to qualify for Chapter 7 can file for Chapter 13.
 You are eligible to file if the combined total of your secured and unsecured debts is less than $2,750,000 as of the date of filing.